kier-mc/nuxt-4-template/README.md

 # Nuxt 3/4 Scaffold

 ## Introduction
-A Nuxt 3 (Nuxt 4 ready) scaffold with a minimally-preconfigured structure and test environment.
+A ~~Nuxt 3~~ Nuxt 4 alpha scaffold with a minimally-preconfigured structure and test environment.
+Will be updated for Nuxt v`4.0.0` on release.
+Expect some hitches - run `bun update --latest` to roll back to Nuxt 3 if needed.

 Designed for simplicity, modularity and extensibility.
 Comes with some mild opinions that are easily overridden.
 Leverages `@antfu/eslint-config` for customisable linting and styling across HTML/TS,